 All persons serving as Decision Maker must be impartial and free from actual bias or conflict of interest.
-All Decision Makers will receive training on issues related Prohibited Conduct; the scope of the University's education program or activity; how to relevancy; on conduct investigation and grievance process that is fair and impartial, including information regarding hearings, appeals, and informal resolution processes, while avoiding prejudgment of the facts at issue; conflicts of interest; and bias.
+All Decision Makers will receive training on issues related to Prohibited Conduct; the scope of the University's education program or activity; relevancy; on how to conduct an investigation and grievance process that is fair and impartial, including information regarding hearings, appeals, and informal resolution processes, while avoiding prejudgment of the facts at issue; conflicts of interest; and bias.

 - a.
-Standard of Review.
-If either of the parties contests the investigator's recommended of responsibility finding(s) (or no responsibility) for an alleged violation of the Sexual Misconduct Policy, the Review Panel will hold a Hearing/Meeting to determine (1) whether the concerns stated by the contesting party raise substantial doubt about the thoroughness, fairness and/or impartiality of the investigation; and, if not, (2) whether there is sufficient evidence to support the investigator's recommended finding(s) by a preponderance of the evidence. - b.
 Information Provided to Decision Maker.
-Prior to the Hearing, the Title IX Coordinator will provide the Decision Maker with the Final Investigation Report and all evidence collected by the Investigator, which is not protected by privilege. - Purpose of the Hearing.
+Prior to the Hearing, the Title IX Coordinator will provide the Decision Maker with the Final Investigation Report and all evidence collected by the Investigator, which is not protected by privilege. - b.
+Purpose of the Hearing.
 The Hearing is an opportunity for the parties to address the Decision Maker about issues relevant to the determination of responsibility to be made by the Decision Maker.
-Each party has the opportunity to be heard (in opening and closing statements and when subject to questioning), to respond to any questions of the Decision Maker, and to submit relevant questions to the Decision Maker to ask of the other party and any witnesses.
-The Decision Maker will objectively evaluate all relevant evidence necessary to independently reach a determination regarding responsibility and, whether remedies applicable. appropriate, and any appropriate sanction(s) under the Misconduct Procedures.
+Each party has the opportunity to be heard (in opening and closing statements and when subject to questioning), to respond to questioning and to submit relevant questions to be asked of the other party and any witnesses.
+The Decision Maker will objectively evaluate all evidence necessary relevant to independently reach а determination regarding responsibility and, if applicable, whether remedies are appropriate, and any appropriate sanction(s) under the Misconduct Procedures. - c.
+Standard of Review.
+The Respondent is presumed to be not responsible by the Decision Maker; this presumption may be overcome only where the Decision Maker concludes that there is sufficient evidence, by a Preponderance of the Evidence, to support a finding that the Respondent violated the Sexual Misconduct Policy.

 - d.
-Standard of Review.
-The Respondent is presumed to be not responsible by the Decision Maker; this presumption may be overcome only where the Decision Maker concludes that there is sufficient evidence, by a Preponderance of the Evidence, to support a finding that the Respondent violated the Sexual Misconduct Policy. - e.
 Notice of Hearing.
-The Title IX Coordinator will notify the parties in writing of the date, time, and location of the Hearing; the name of the Decision Maker; and how to challenge the participation by the Decision Maker for bias or actual conflict of interest. - Timing of Hearing.
+The Title IX Coordinator will notify the parties in writing of the date, time, and location of the Hearing; the name of the Decision Maker; and how to challenge the participation by the Decision Maker for bias or actual conflict of interest. - e.
+Timing of Hearing.
 The Hearing will usually be scheduled as soon as possible after the date of issuance of the Notice of Hearing, and in no circumstance less than ten (10) business days after the date of issuance of the Final Investigation Report.
-Good cause for extension may include the unavailability of a party, a party's advisor of choice, or witnesses; the need for language assistance or accommodation of disabilities; the timing of semester breaks or University holidays; or other extenuating circumstances. extension, including the reason for the extension, will be shared with the parties in writing.
-While extensions for good cause may be granted upon request, such an extension may cause University resolution to exceed the time frame specified in the Misconduct Procedures Grievance or Process.
+Good cause for extension may include the unavailability of a party, a party's advisor of choice, or witnesses; the need for language assistance or accommodation of disabilities; the timing of semester breaks or University holidays; or other extenuating circumstances.
+Anv extension, including the reason for the extension, will be shared with the parties in writing.
+While extensions for good cause may be granted upon request, such an extension may cause University resolution to exceed the time frame specified in the Misconduct Grievance Procedures or Process.
 Permission to postpone a Hearing may be granted provided that the request to do so is based on a compelling emergency and communicated to the Title IX Coordinator prior to the time of the Hearing.